-- Filter all the items in the grid. - When the grid is filtered, it will remove the territories/days from the map if it is not on the grid. - If you have days on the map and you filter by day, but want to still see the territory boundary, there is another option to always show the territory boundary. - Show/Hide territories/days. - You can save the new TerritoryPro Summary as a .csv, .tab, or .xls File.

-- When you double click on the grid, it should open the TerritoryPro Summary info Box for the territory summary that was selected. - The columns can be organized, and the order saved when closing, and in the same order when reopening.
+- Filter all the items in the grid. - When the grid is filtered, it will remove the territories/days from the map if it is not on the grid. - If you have days on the map and you filter by day but want to still see the territory boundary, there is another option to always show the territory boundary. - Show/Hide territories/days. - You can save the new TerritoryPro Summary as a .csv, .tab, or .xls file. - When you double-click the grid, it will open the TerritoryPro Summary info Box for the selected territory summary. - The columns can be organized, and the order saved when closing, and in the same order when reopening.